mvolkmann/blog/src/zig.md

 Arrays own their data, whereas slices are pointers to data they do not own.

-Both arrays and slices have a `len` field that holds their length.
+Both arrays and slices have a `len` field of type `usize` that holds their length.
 The length cannot be changed.
 For a dynamically-sized array, consider using the standard library type
 <a href="https://ziglang.org/documentation/master/std/#A;std:ArrayList"